-(1) A newly selected attending physician, authorized nurse practitioner, or a specialist physician who becomes primarily responsible for the worker's care, must notify the insurer not later than five days after the date of change or first treatment, using Form 827.
-An attending physician or authorized nurse practitioner:

-- (a) Is primarily responsible for the worker's care, - (b) Authorizes time loss, - (c) Monitors ancillary care and specialized care, and - (d) Is determined by the facts of the case and the actions of the physician, not whether a Form 827 is filed. - (2) The worker may have only one attending physician or authorized nurse practitioner at a time.
-Simultaneous or concurrent treatment by other medical service providers must be based upon a written request of the attending physician or authorized nurse practitioner, with a copy of the request sent to the insurer.
+- (1) A newly selected attending physician, authorized nurse practitioner, or a specialist physician who becomes primarily responsible for the worker's care, must notify the insurer not later than five days after the date of change or first treatment, using Form 827.
+An attending physician or authorized nurse practitioner: - (a) Is primarily responsible for the worker's care, - (b) Authorizes time loss, - (c) Monitors ancillary care and specialized care, and - (d) Is determined by the facts of the case and the actions of the physician, not whether a Form 827 is filed. - (2)(1) The worker may have only one attending physician or authorized nurse practitioner at a time.
+Simultaneous or concurrent Concurrent treatment or services by other medical service providers, including specialist physicians, must be sufficiently different that separate medical skills are needed for proper care, and must be based upon a written request of referral by the attending physician or authorized nurse practitioner, with.
+The referral must specify any limitations and a copy of the request-must be sent to the insurer.
 Except for emergency services, or otherwise provided for by statute or these rules, all treatments and medical services must be authorized by the injured worker's attending physician or authorized nurse practitioner to be reimbursable.
-When the attending physician or authorized nurse practitioner refers the worker to a specialist physician, the referral must be written.
+When the attending physician or authorized nurse practitioner refers the worker to a A specialist physician, the referral must be written.
 An attending physician must specify any limitations regarding the referral within such document.
-Unless the documented referral limits the referral to consultation only, the referral is deemed to include attending physician authorization for the specialist physician to provide or order all compensable medical services and treatment he or she determines appropriate.
-Nothing in this rule diminishes the attending physician's responsibility to fulfill all their duties under ORS chapter 656, including authorizing temporary disability.
-Fees for services by more than one physician at the same time are payable only when the service is sufficiently different that separate medical skills are needed for proper care. - (3) The worker is allowed to change his or her attending physician or authorized nurse practitioner by choice two times after the initial choice.
+Unless the documented referral limits the referral to consultation only, the referral is deemed to include attending physician authorization for the specialist physician is authorized to provide or order all compensable medical services and treatment he or she determines considers appropriate.
+Nothing in this rule diminishes, unless the referral is for a consultation only.
+The attending physician's responsibilityphysician or authorized nurse practitioner continues to fulfill all their duties under ORS chapter 656, including be responsible for authorizing temporary disability.
+Fees for services by more than one physician at the same time are payable only when the service is sufficiently different that separate medical skills are needed for proper care. even if the specialist physician is providing or authorizing medical services and treatment. - (3) The worker is allowed to change his or her attending physician or authorized nurse practitioner by choice two times after the initial choice.
 Referral by the attending physician or authorized nurse practitioner to another attending physician or authorized nurse practitioner, initiated by the worker, will count in this calculation.
 The limitations of the worker's right to choose physicians or authorized nurse practitioners under this section begin with the date of injury and extend through the life of the claim.
-For purposes of this rule, the following are not considered changes by choice of the worker: - (a) Emergency services by a physician; - (b) Examinations at the request of the insurer; - (c) Consultations or referrals for specialized treatment or services initiated by the attending physician or authorized nurse practitioner; - (d) Referrals to radiologists and pathologists for diagnostic studies; - (e) When workers are required to change medical service providers to receive compensable medical services, palliative care, or time loss authorization because their medical service provider is no longer qualified as an attending physician or authorized to continue providing compensable medical services; - (f) Changes of attending physician or authorized nurse practitioner required due to conditions beyond the worker's control.
-This could include, but not be limited to:
+For purposes of this rule, the following are not considered changes by choice of the worker: